-Environmental objectives are the overall aims that your business sets itself to improve environmental performance through its environmental management system (EMS).
+- Environmental objectives are the overall aims that your business sets itself to improve environmental performance through its EMS.
 They indicate your business' aims - eg to reduce waste going to landfill by 25 per cent over five years.

 - your environmental policy